aces-erc/CProgrammingCompetition2081/BEI/Eastern CinePlex/readme.md

 **Eastern-CinePlex** is a non-gui project that runs on a terminal and reflects just the internal logic behind how a ticket management system might function in the real world.
 The primary highlight of the project is a well-thought interface for the terminal.

 The project allows users to register with their username, password, and phone number while an admin is hard-coded into the application.
-The user can view the current movies in the listing, select the movie to view available shows and seats, and finally book the ticket.
-The admin can change the price of the ticket, add a movie to the listing, create shows, and view already booked shows and earned balance.
+The user can view the current movies in the listing, select the film to view available shows and seats and book the ticket.
+The admin can change the ticket price, add a film to the listing, create shows, and view already booked shows and earned balance.

 ## How to run the project??
-- Download all the files in one folder it must include `extra.h`, `main.c`, `users.txt`, `user.c`, `login.c`, `admin.c` file.
+- Download all the files in one folder it must include `extra.h`, `main.c`, `users.txt`, `user.c`, `login.c`, and `admin.c` files.
 - Run `gcc main.c -o main` or Build `main.c` file.
-- Run `./main` or execute `main.c` file.
+- Run `./main` or execute the `main.c` file.
+- `admin-interface` access is hardcoded and the credentials are:
+    - Username: `Abhishek`
+    - Password: `pass`

 ## Additional Info:
-- Previously, when the project was presented in-front of our respected teacher there was a big loophole with the project i.e on exiting the program with `CTRL + C` all of the changed data would be flushed except for users data which was actually saved with file handeling.
+- Previously, when the project was presented in front of our respected teacher there was a big loophole with the project i.e on exiting the program with `CTRL + C` all of the changed data would be flushed except for user data which was saved with file handling.

-- But, now with updated code all of the data that are changed will be intact in three files `reserve.txt`, `movies.txt` and `users.txt` and loaded as user interacts with the program.
+- But, now with updated code all of the data that are changed will be intact in three files `reserve.txt`, `movies.txt`, and `users.txt` and loaded as the user interacts with the program.
-- If by any case there is issue with executing `main.exe` you can delete it and rerun the program.
-If there is issue with files the files can just be deleted and they will be created again by the program itself.
+- If in any case there is an issue with executing `main.exe` you can delete it and rerun the program.
+If there is an issue with files, the files can just be deleted and they will be created again by the program itself.